-3.4.1 Channel boundaries boundary simulation method
+3.4.1 Channel boundaries simulation method

-- 10 MC simulations as statistical methods are generally used in cases where processes are random or when assumptions in the theoretical mathematics are badly known not well-known (Brown and Duh, 2004; Openshaw et al., 1991).
+MC simulations as statistical methods are generally used in cases where processes are random or when assumptions in the theoretical mathematics are badly known (Brown and Duh, 2004; Openshaw et al., 1991).
 Applying MC simulations in this research context is the main novelty of this study.
 This approach has two main advantages.
-Firstly, MC simulations are particularly well suited to our problem because of the difficulty of distinguishing between inherent and processing errors in the measured RMSE-RSE over the whole area.
-Secondly, MC simulations assume a spatial continuity and a relative - 15 spatial homogeneity of the error, which is consistent with resulting spatial patterns of errors observed after the coregistration or digitising process.
+Firstly, MC simulations are particularly well suited to our problem because of the difficulty of distinguishing between inherent and processing errors in the measured RMSE over the whole area.
+Secondly, MC simulations assume a spatial continuity and a relative spatial homogeneity of the error, which is consistent with resulting spatial patterns of errors observed after the coregistration or digitising process.
 MC simulations are also relatively easy to perform and applicable in very different cases.
 This approach could thus improve the generalisation of methods for calculating planform changes and spatially variable uncertainty in a fluvial context, as suggested by Donovan et al. (2019).

 The approach used in this study followed the rules of boundary simulations (Burrough et al., 2015).
-A sketch illustrating

-Figure 3 illustrates this part of our methodologyis available in Appendix B. As described in the previous section, SV-error SV error has been interpolated over the whole study area.
+A sketch illustrating this part of our methodology is available in Appendix B. As described in the previous section, SV-error has been interpolated over the whole study area.
 For each channel node, all pixels in a 5 m buffer were first selected.
 A check of the local distributions of error (Shapiro test) showed a normal distribution for a vast majority of them.
 The normal distribution of error was then calculated by averaging the mean local error and by calculating the standard deviation for each node, in each sub-reach.
-Hence, for each run (1000 runs in total), a specific value of error in x (e_x[i = 1,...,1000]) and y (e_y[i = 1,...,1000]) was randomly extracted from the respective normal distribution (Fig. 3b) in order to shift each node from its original position.
+Hence, for each run (1000 runs in total), a specific value of error in x ($e_x[i=1,...,1000]$) and y ($e_y[i=1,...,1000]$) was randomly extracted from the respective normal distribution in order to shift each node from its original position.

 Furthermore, in accordance with the results from Podobnikar (2008), the shape of a particular channel is assumed to remain coherent after simulation.
 In this study, as the distance between nodes is significantly higher than the local registration error, it is possible to move nodes of each sub-reach in any x and y directions without significantly impacting the shape.
-However,

-30 when this condition above is violated (in historical maps for instance, see Herrault et al. (2013)), the operation can potentially lead to strong geometrical errors such as "butterfly polygonpolygons" or excessive geometric distortions (Appendix AFig.
-3c).
-These errors might be partially corrected (via e.g.the, via a moving average algorithm or Douglas Peucker filtering) but can result in erroneous modifications of the original channel shape.
-Thus, we proposed an a hybrid solution to simulate the node shifting in space : (1) nodes from one sub-reach can move in any y directions direction (i.e., positive or negative) at each run; (2) nodes from one sub-reach can move in only one x direction at each run .
-This (Fig.3b).
-Considering the strong correlation of registration errors between two successive points, constraining the shifting direction for one of the two coordinates allows maintaining the directional sequence of several successive nodes and avoiding the butterfly polygon issue.

-5 From a wider perspective, the last operation allows (i) avoiding topological errors (Fig. 3c) while simulating the most probable displacements of channel polygons, and (ii) probably enhancing the transferability of our method to other fluvial settings.
+However, when this condition above is violated (in historical maps for instance, see Herrault et al. (2013)), the operation can potentially lead to strong geometrical errors such as "butterfly polygon" or excessive geometric distortions (Appendix A).
+These errors might be partially corrected (via e.g. the moving average algorithm or Douglas Peucker filtering) but can result in erroneous modifications of the original channel shape.
+Thus, we proposed an hybrid solution to simulate the node shifting in space: (1) nodes from one sub-reach can move in any y directions (i.e. positive or negative) at each run; (2) nodes from one sub-reach can move in only one x direction at each run.
+This last operation allows (i) avoiding topological errors while simulating the most probable displacements of channel polygons, and (ii) probably enhancing the transferability of our method to other fluvial settings.
 The direction of errors in x and y were randomly selected at each MC simulation with equal probability weights (i.e. 50 % each).